 We compared the 735 and 1205 documents to each other using the Fulbright/Kennedy and Vessey lists as a basis (the lists will be described as discussed).
 We focused on those sections of the documents that address the number of POWs held by the Vietnamese because it is those sections that are relevant to the POW/MIA issue.
 This methodology allowed us to proceed without questioning either the authenticity of the documents or the accuracy of those sections in each document that are not relevant to the POW issue.
 This approach precludes questions concerning the bona fides of either purported author, his location and position at the time of each report, or the intended audience.
 It also sets aside consideration of South Vietnam, Laos or Cambodia and focuses solely on the North Vietnamese prison system.
-A close examination of the portions of the 735 and 1205 documents that address the POW issue reveals that both cannot be true.
-They are mutually exclusive-as the 1994 IC assessment concluded.
-The relevant portion of at least one of these documents, if not both, is demonstrably false.
+A close examination of the portions of the 735 and 1205 documents that address the POW issue reveals that both cannot be true; they are mutually exclusive-as the 1994 IC assessment concluded.
+The relevant portion of at least one of the two documents, if not both, is demonstrably false.

-Historical Setting of the 735 Document
+(b)(3) NatSecAct Historical Setting of the 735 Document

 On 22 December 1970, a U.S. official representing Senators William Fulbright and Edward Kennedy was handed a list: "Hanoi, November 15, 1970."
-The cover sheet was headed, Ministry of National Defense, Democratic Republic of Vietnam, and titled, "US Pilots Captured in the Democratic Republic of Vietnam from August 5, 1964, to November 15, 1970."
-The list totaled 368 names: 339 in the North Vietnamese prison system, 20 deceased and nine released.
+The cover sheet was headed, Ministry of National Defense, Democratic Republic of Vietnam, and titled, "US Pilots